alexandracsibi/Deeplearning_Assignment/README.md

 - [Related YouTube video](https://www.youtube.com/watch?v=-UjytpbqX4A&list=LL&index=1)
 - [Dataset](https://www.disgenet.org/)

-Welcome to the Deep Learning Assignment repository.
+**Welcome to the Deep Learning Assignment repository.
 This repository contains code, data, and resources for building and evaluating graph neural network (GNN) models to predict gene-disease associations.
-Below is a detailed overview of the repository's structure and its components.
+Below is a detailed overview of the repository's structure and its components.** <br>

 ## Repository Structure